-Hunger Strikes At ICE Detention Centers Spread As Parole, Bond Is Denied
+Hunger Strikes At ICE Detention Centers Spread As Parole, Bond Are Denied

 In the last week of March, dozens of asylum-seekers held by U.S. Immigration and Customs Enforcement at the River Correctional Center in Ferriday, La., initiated a hunger strike.
 Activists said 150 people joined the demonstration, while ICE put the number at 24.